Home > Business > Human resources > Recruiters: how to succeed in your job interviews?

 Share this page :

-Recruiter for a day or professional recruiter, you lead or participate in job interviews.
-In a context of talent shortage, don't let a good candidate slip away because of a failed interview!
-Follow the advice of Merih Gauter, consultant and trainer in recruitment and employer branding.
+Whether you're a recruiter for a day or a professional recruiter, you lead or take part in job interviews.
+In a context of talent shortage, don't let a good candidate slip through your fingers because of a botched interview!
+Follow the advice of Merih Gauter, recruitment and employer branding consultant and trainer.

 The HR job interview: all the keys to recruiting the best talent.

-Whatever the size of your company, if you are part of it, it is because one day you have had one, or even several job interviews.
-Unless you are the leader, and even then.
+Whatever the size of your company, if you're part of it, it's because you've been to one or more job interviews.
+Unless you're the manager, that is.

 Remember these exchanges.
 How were you received?
 How long did the interview(s) last?
-What questions were you asked?
-What information have you been given?
-How did you know that your application was successful?
+What questions were asked?
+What information were you given?
+How did you know that your application had been successful?

-Ultimately, what made you decide to accept the position?
+Finally, what made you decide to accept the job?

-Perhaps you also remember the talks that didn't go through.
-Those which only lasted 5 minutes or those with several recruiters at the same time, of the “jury” or “grand oral” type.
-Those who convinced you that the position, and especially the company, were not for you.
+Perhaps you also remember the interviews that didn't work out.
+The ones that only lasted 5 minutes or the ones with several recruiters at the same time, like a "jury" or a "grand oral".
+The ones that convinced you that the job, and especially the company, were not for you.

-Your own experience as a candidate can feed into your best practices as a recruiter.
+Your own experience as a candidate can feed into your good practice as a recruiter.

 Job interviews: learning on the job?

-I remember the first recruitment interview I conducted.
-I feel like I was more stressed than the candidate himself.
+I remember my first recruitment interview.
+I have the impression that I was more stressed than the candidate himself.
 The exchange was very brief.
 Neither the candidate nor I spoke.
-I didn't know where to start, what to say.
-Then, repeating the exercise over the years allowed me to have more fluidity.
-I even felt automated in my sentences and in the conduct of the interviews.
-Sometimes, a little too much.
-Until finding the right balance between preparation and improvisation.
-But also, manage to adapt to each candidate.
+I didn't know where to start or what to say.
+Then, by repeating the exercise over the years, I became more fluent.
+I even felt that my sentences and the flow of the interviews became automatic.
+Sometimes a little too much.
+Until I found the right balance between preparation and improvisation.
+But I also managed to adapt to each candidate.

-The recruitment interview is therefore not an exercise to be taken lightly.
-Between what we can say, what we must say, what we cannot say, there are a thousand ways of not understanding each other.
-And a legal framework to respect.
+The recruitment interview is not an exercise to be taken lightly.
+Between what you can say, what you should say and what you can't say, there are a thousand ways of not understanding each other.
+And there is a legal framework to respect.

 Job interviews: a legal framework

-First of all, job applicants are protected by law against discrimination in hiring.
+First of all, job applicants are protected by law against discrimination in recruitment.

-Indeed, article L. 1132-1 of the labor code prohibits, during recruitment procedures, any distinction between candidates based in particular on: origin, gender, sexual orientation, age, situation family relationship, pregnancy, political opinions, religious beliefs, physical appearance, last name, place of residence, state of health, disability.
+Article L. 1132-1 of the French Labour Code prohibits any distinction between candidates during recruitment procedures, based in particular on: origin, gender, sexual orientation, age, family status, pregnancy, political opinions, religious beliefs, physical appearance, surname, place of residence, state of health or disability.

-In other words, none of the reasons listed by law can be used to exclude a person from a recruitment procedure.
+In other words, none of the grounds listed in the law may be used to exclude a person from a recruitment procedure.

-Some candidates indicate this on the CV or cover letter.
-You may also have set up your TTY (applicant tracking system), application management software, so that candidates check the declarative box.
+Some applicants indicate this on their CV or covering letter.
+You may also have set your ATS (applicant tracking system), application management software, so that applicants can tick the declarations box.

 You are a recruiter, not a doctor.
-Thus, the presence or absence of a disability should not be a motivating factor for elimination from the recruitment process.
+So the presence or absence of a disability should not be a reason for eliminating a candidate from the recruitment process.
 I recommend that you ask the candidate not about the disability itself, but rather about the job adjustments they think are necessary.

-A thoughtful process prior to the publication of announcements
+A carefully thought-out process prior to publication of the advertisements

-On the recruiter side, a successful job interview involves preparation and follow-up.
+On the recruiter's side, a successful job interview requires preparation and follow-up.

-Take charge of the recruitment process: start by defining the number of interviews, their content, the people who participate, the deadlines, the budgets, the recruitment tests.
+Take charge of the recruitment process: start by defining the number of interviews, their content, the people involved, deadlines, budgets and recruitment tests.

-Be transparent: indicate the stages of recruitment in your advertisements.
-Likewise, be clear about the job requirements, salary and benefits.
+Be transparent: indicate the recruitment stages in your advertisements.
+Similarly, be clear about the job requirements, salary and benefits.
 Candidates will appreciate it.

 Set up your ATS to keep candidates informed of their progress in the process.
-Or, if you don't have one, do this "manually".
+Or, if you don't have one, do it manually.
 Difficult, isn't it, when you're dealing with a large number of recruitments?

-First of all, don't add steps or recruiters that weren't initially planned.
+First of all, don't add stages or recruiters that weren't initially planned.

-Finally, do not “ghost” a candidate by dodging their calls and reminders.
-If you haven't made any progress in the process, tell him or her.
-Making him wait without giving him any news, even unintentionally, runs the risk of eroding his motivation to join your company.
+Finally, don't "ghost" a candidate by dodging their calls and reminders.
+If you haven't made any progress, tell them so.
+If you make them wait without giving them any news, even involuntarily, you run the risk of eroding their motivation to join your company.

-Recently, a candidate expressed to me her concern and disappointment at not having an answer.
+Recently, a candidate expressed her concern and disappointment at not getting a reply.
 According to her, the interview went well.
-The recruiter promised to get back to her with information about taking up the position within a week.
-Two weeks later, and after two emails, still nothing.
-Not only did her desire to work for this company disappear, but in addition the candidate discussed this event with those around her.
-This propagates a degraded image, both of this company and of the profession of recruiter and of human resources in general.
+The recruiter promised to get back to her within a week with details of how to get into the job.
+Two weeks later, and after two email reminders, still nothing.
+Not only had her desire to work for the company evaporated, but the candidate had also mentioned the event to her friends and family.
+This reflects badly both on the company and on the profession of recruiter and human resources in general.

 Job interviews: special moments

-As a recruiter, you should view job interviews as a special time.
-And therefore, take the time necessary to understand the professional and personal background of the candidates.
-If you are short on time, particularly because you manage a large volume of recruitment, optimize by structuring your interviews.
-Keep the same common thread, whether the job interview takes place in person, by telephone or by video.
+As a recruiter, you should see job interviews as a special moment.
+And that means taking the time you need to understand candidates' professional and personal backgrounds.
+If you're short of time, particularly because you manage a large volume of recruitment, optimise your interviews by structuring them.
+Keep to the same thread, whether the job interview takes place face-to-face, by telephone or by video.

-A privileged moment to give a good image of the company
+A special moment to project a good image of the company

-Certainly, in the majority of cases, the contract is concluded.
-But, sometimes, the candidate may try to renegotiate the package, or even refuse your offer.
-And this for many reasons :
+Of course, in the majority of cases, the contract is concluded.
+But sometimes the candidate may try to renegotiate the package, or even refuse your offer.
+There are several reasons for this:

 • Your proposal falls short of his expectations.

-• He has another equivalent proposition or a more interesting proposition.
+• He has another equivalent or more attractive proposal.

-• Leaving your current company is taking a risk that can “block” you.
+• Leaving your current company is a risk that can "block" you.

-It is precisely in this last case that a careful recruitment process allows you to reassure and convince with the good image it gives of your company.
-In addition, successful job interviews – in the eyes of the candidate – make it legitimate for you to step out of your role as a recruiter and put on the hat of a coach.
-It is then a matter of supporting the candidate to take the plunge.
-More precisely, to help him project himself as a future employee of the company.
-Give him information about the onboarding process, administrative details on signing the contract…
+It's precisely in the latter case that a carefully thought-out recruitment process will help you to reassure and persuade candidates by conveying a positive image of your company.
+What's more, successful job interviews - in the eyes of the candidate - give you the legitimacy to step out of your role as recruiter and don the hat of coach.
+This involves helping the candidate to take the plunge.
+More specifically, helping them to see themselves as future employees of the company.
+Give them information about the onboarding processadministrative details on signing the contract...

-The job interview is one step among many in the recruitment process.
-However, this is an essential step.
-Because you meet a person who comes with their story, their desires, their personal and professional projects.
-This is certainly the most human phase of the entire process, the one which already allows us to plan together for a common future.
+The job interview is just one stage in the recruitment process.
+Nevertheless, it is an essential stage.
+Because you are meeting a person with their own story, their own desires, their own personal and professional plans.
+This is undoubtedly the most human phase of the whole process, the one that already allows us to look forward together to a shared future.

 Our expert